drewcoo/rutl/README.md

 ## Roadmap
 Coming up soon in almost no order:
-* Handle error pages/partials.
-* Auto-screenshot on errors.
-Error destinations.
+* Handle other errors.
+Auto-screenshot on errors.
 Navigation errors.
 Unexpected exceptions?
 * A test framework should have better tests.
 * Diff screenshots.
 Make this smart so we don't have to be experts.
 * Put more info in this readme.